xederro/Studia/Notatki/Semestr 3/Język angielski - C1.1/Ćwiczenia/Portfolio/The Elder Scrolls/Words/Math/Objects/coefficient.md

 Definition:
 A coefficient is a number that is multiplied by a variable in an algebraic expression.
 It may be a constant, such as 2 or 3, or it may be a variable itself.

-Here is a table that summarizes the key characteristics of coefficients:

 |Feature|Description|
 |---|---|
 |**Number multiplied by a variable** |A coefficient is a number that is multiplied by a variable in an algebraic expression.|